Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In loving memory of our mother Eliza the dearly beloved wife of Charles Edwicker who fell alseep May 14th 1890 aged 55 years - The Lord is my Shepherd."

-Eliza Edwicker was born Eliza Hilton in 1835 in Woolavington, Sussex, to Thomas Hilton, a farm labourer and his wife Ruth Hilton.
+Eliza Edwicker was born Eliza Hilton in 1835 in Woolavington, Sussex, to Thomas Hilton, a farm labourer, and his wife Ruth Hilton.

-In 1865 in Chichester, Eliza married Charles Edwicker, a gamekeeper and son of William Edwicker, an agricultural labourer and his wife Ann Randall.
-Eliza and Charles first child, a daughter eliza was born in 1867, followed by Ann in 1868 and lastly Fanny in 1870.
-On the 1871 Census the family is living on the Bath Road in Wargrave.
-By 1881, Eliza, Charles, Ann and Fanny had moved to Stubbings Cottages in Stubbings Berkshire.
-Eliza Jr had gained empolyment as a nurse for Ann Firth, an 84 year old widow living at 37 Curzon Street in Derbyshire.
+On 26th October 1865 in South Bersted, Sussex, Eliza married Charles Edwicker, a gamekeeper, and son of William Edwicker, an agricultural labourer and his wife Ann Randall.
+Eliza and Charles's first child, a daughter Eliza was born in 1867, followed by Ann in 1868, and lastly Fanny in 1870.

 Life in the Edwicker household had to be a stressful one due to Charles's occupation as a Gamekeeper.
 There were always poachers to be dealt with.